Inner Banner Bg

 Traditionally, “The Bona Venture” has been published on a weekly basis during the academic year.

-The newspaper covers a wide range of topics, including university news, student and faculty achievements, sports events, editorial opinions, and features on various aspects of campus life.
+The newspaper covers a wide range of topics, including university news, student and faculty achievements, sports events, editorial opinions, and features on various aspects of St. Bonaventure campus life.
 It serves as a historical record of the goings-on at St. Bonaventure University.

 Advantage believes strongly in building lasting partnerships, which is why we enter into them with the intent of shouldering our fair share.
 We take the burden off of the community for the ongoing costs associated with storage, hosting, development, and maintenance of their Community History Archive.
 We are proud to participate actively in the community’s efforts to make their collective history more accessible.